hmrc/ctc-guarantee-balance-service-guide/source/documentation/index.md

 ## JSON schema files and cURL commands

-Detailed information for JSON schema files and cURL commands are available in the [Guarantee Balance Testing Guide](guides/ctc-guarantee-balance-testing-guide/).
+Detailed information for JSON schema files and example requests are available in the [Guarantee Balance Testing Guide](/guides/ctc-guarantee-balance-testing-guide/).

 ## Get support